 The rainy season is April to October in the north and November to March in the south.
 Landslides and flooding may occur during these periods, which can affect transport infrastructure.

 Where to get help

-Australia does not have an Embassy or Consulate in the DRC.
-By agreement between the Canadian and Australian governments, the
+Australia doesn't have an Embassy or Consulate in the DRC.
+The

 17 Avenue Pumbu